Brandonx1123/HertzInt/README.md

 Install Dependencies:

-Navigate (cd) to each client and server directory and run "npm i " in terminal to install dependencies
+Navigate (cd) to each client and server directory and run " npm i " in terminal to install dependencies

 <hr> </hr>